2024 Solar Incentives Guide for Princeton, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
 The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
 The ITC provides you with a tax credit for a set percentage of your solar system's cost.

 The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as equipment, labor and accessories.
 This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum amount you can claim.

-Your local Princeton solar panel installation expert can offer more information about the ITC and how it may apply to your situation.
+Your local Princeton solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.

 State & Local Solar Incentives